Everything You Need to Know About DCM in Dogs

 The Naturally Occurring Taurine in Raw Meat Poses Minimal Risks

-Most raw foods on the market, including Darwin’s, have low amounts of starchy vegetables, and we do not include pea or tapioca starches, which are high in carbohydrates.
-Well balanced formulas, like Darwin’s, are high in protein, moderate in balanced fats, and low in total carbohydrates, thereby reducing the implications of the carbs interfering with taurine absorption.
+Most raw dog foods on the market, including Darwin’s, have low amounts of starchy vegetables for dogs, and we do not include pea or tapioca starches, which are high in carbohydrates.
+Well-balanced formulas with beef, chicken and lamb meat, like Darwin’s, are high in protein, moderate in balanced fats, and low in total carbohydrates.
+It reduces the implications of the carbs interfering with taurine absorption for healthy dogs.

-Until we have more information on this subject, we recommend feeding your dog (especially if you have a high-risk breed and are concerned about low taurine absorption) raw meals (cooking can deplete the taurine) and consider including a can of sardines to your dog’s diet on a weekly basis as marine proteins are high in taurine.
+Until we have more information on this subject, we recommend pet owners feed their dogs (especially if they have a high-risk breed and are concerned about low taurine absorption) raw dog food (cooking can deplete the taurine) and consider including a can of sardines to your dog’s diet on a weekly basis as marine proteins are high in taurine.

 Symptoms and Signs of DCM in Dogs